 “Totally normal,” Emily assured her.
 “That’s your baggage unpacking itself.
 All those incomplete stress response cycles that have built up inside you are finally releasing.
 Trust your body.”

-It’s worth noting that Burnout also gives guidance for the part of the cycle that brings you home from the lion—not just outrunning it, but convincing your body that you are safe among people.
+It’s worth noting that Burnout also gives guidance for the part of the cycle that brings you home from the lion—not just outrunning it, but convincing your body that you are safe among loved ones.
+(It doesn’t have to be people—pets definitely count!)
 Kisses over six seconds and hugs over 20 seconds are both likely to help your all-important Vagus nerve calm down.
 My polycule began doing this when my metamour and I read Burnout and we can confirm that it has helped a surprising amount.
 I felt silly counting the duration of a hug, but less silly when I began to see a genuine shift in my body after around 12-14 seconds each time.

 (Update from summer of 2021: I can say with confidence that 20-second hugs are the best, and have been profoundly helpful in maintaining my mental health.
 It stopped feeling strange by autumn of 2020.
 I do recommend asking first: “Would you be up for a hug?
 Long or short?”)